 In my recent weeks of travelling I got to speak with many organizations that have done or are about to leverage what I call “Enterprise Cloud Technology.”
 Why Enterprise Cloud and not just Cloud?
 For me, Enterprise Cloud best describes what is really happening in many transformation projects.
 It means leveraging new technology stacks, made popular through public cloud offerings and applying it within the constraints of an enterprise that wasn’t born in the cloud.
 This could mean leveraging certain public cloud services from one or more providers and combining it with on premises installations of Docker, Kubernetes, Cloud Foundry or OpenShift.

 I recently had the opportunity to chat with Venkat Rayapudi, eCommerce Operations Manager at Neiman Marcus, Through our conversation, I got to learn more about their Enterprise Cloud journey and why it was important for them to let go of old habits acquired in the pre-cloud era.
-We looked at one of their Enterprise Cloud environments leveraging AWS ECS running Spring Boot micro services in dockerized containers.
+We looked at one of their Enterprise Cloud environments leveraging Amazon ECS running Spring Boot micro services in dockerized containers.
 This new stack enables Neiman Marcus to deliver a better online shopping experience for their end users, while also increasing the speed of innovation demanded by business.

 As they shifted over to Enterprise Cloud technology, Venkat and his team realized that their old habits, when it comes to monitoring enterprise applications, also needed a significant shift as the following questions showed them the limitations of traditional APM: